Classical Geometric Fluctuation Relations: Introduction

-In this manuscript, we explore the SFI now seeking the fluctuation relations (FR) related to such quantity.
-Our first result states that there is a detailed FR for the probability distribution of SFI of direct and inverse processes, granting the trajectories represent an involution \cite{Crooks1999} dubbed detailed geometric FR.
-Our second result, dubbed integral geometric FR, states that for an ensemble of trajectories between two equilibrium states, the accumulated entropy is, on average, upper bounded by the average variation of the thermal bath's entropy.
-We emphasize that such a result is not limited to near-equilibrium situations, but is limited to stochastic trajectories between two equilibrium states \footnote{To our current knowledge.}.
-Finally, we derive an uncertainty relation for the information rate of the system in terms of the SFI that is analogous to a previously established uncertainty relation \cite{Nicholson2018}.
-We apply our results for two simple models.
+In this manuscript, we explore the SFI seeking fluctuation relations (FR) related to such quantity.
+In Section \ref{sec:2}, we introduce the SFI when time is the parameter and discuss its physical meaning.
+In Section \ref{sec:3}, we present our first main result, which states that there is a detailed FR for the probability distribution of SFI of forward and backward processes, granting the trajectories to represent an involution \cite{Crooks1999} dubbed detailed geometric FR.
+In Section \ref{sec:4}, we state our second main result, dubbed integral geometric FR, states that for an ensemble of trajectories between two equilibrium states, the accumulated entropy is, on average, upper bounded by the average variation of the thermal bath entropy.
+We emphasize that such results are not limited to near-equilibrium situations, but are in principle limited to stochastic trajectories between two equilibrium states.
+In Section \ref{sec: 5}, we derive an uncertainty relation for the information rate of the system in terms of the SFI that is analogous to a previously established uncertainty relation \cite{Nicholson2018}.
+To test the integral fluctuation relation, in Section \ref{sec:6} we apply our results for two simple models.
+Finally, in Section \ref{sec: 7} we present our conclusions.